-In the meantime, I can tell you that the children who I see with feeding issues typically fall into one of two camps (or a combination of the two): oral motor issues and/or sensory issues.
-Below is some information that you may find helpful, along with strategies that have proven successful with the children I personally see and treat (assuming that all medical issues, such as reflux, GI problems, medication side effects, etc. have been ruled out / managed already):
+In the meantime, I can tell you that the children who I see with feeding issues typically fall into one of two categories (or a combination of the two): oral motor issues and/or sensory issues.
+Below is some information that you may find helpful, along with strategies that have proven successful with the children I personally see and treat (assuming that all medical issues, such as reflux, GI problems, medication side effects, etc. have been ruled out and/or managed already):

 Some children pocket, refuse, gag, vomit, or spit out food because they know they don’t have the oral motor skills to properly manage the food.
 Although eating is very second nature / automatic for most of us, it’s actually very involved.
 The jaw moves in a rotary motion to chew and adequately break down the food.
 At the same time, the tongue manipulates food from side to side and up and down to assist in breaking down the food, ultimately forming the food particles into a bolus in preparation for the swallow.
 It’s complicated!
 It requires tongue lateralization, tongue elevation, jaw strength, rhythmic chewing, coordination, etc.

 If a child is behind on any of these oral motor skills, then eating can actually be dangerous and some foods a choking hazard.
 In my experience, many children know that they can’t handle the food, so they refuse it as a self-defense mechanism.
 The child just may not be able to communicate this very real fear of foods he/she can’t chew.